xubingyue/avocadodb/Documentation/Books/Manual/Transactions/README.md

 Transactions
 ============

-Starting with version 1.3, ArangoDB provides support for user-definable transactions.
+Starting with version 1.3, AvocadoDB provides support for user-definable transactions.

-Transactions in ArangoDB are atomic, consistent, isolated, and durable (*ACID*).
+Transactions in AvocadoDB are atomic, consistent, isolated, and durable (*ACID*).

 These *ACID* properties provide the following guarantees: